Skiing Difficulty Levels Explained: From Blue to Black Diamond

 Photo by Mt.
 Washington Valley Chamber of Commerce licensed under CC BY-ND 2.0.
-NewToSki.com is reader supported.
-We may collect a share of sales or other compensation from the links on this page.
+We are reader supported.
+We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 Knowing all of the different colors and symbols that represent the difficulty of a run can maximize your fun on the mountain as well as keep you safe.
 Let’s take a look at what all of the different skiing levels are, what they mean, and how to differentiate them from each other.

 A common misconception by new skiers is that the designations for the difficulty of terrain are the same across resorts.
 This is incorrect; the difficulty level of a run is based upon its technicality in comparison to other runs on the same mountain.

 These are the five most common difficulty levels of terrain that are used at all ski resorts throughout the United States.
 They will let you know how easy or hard runs will be in relation to each other on a specific mountain, but they are not consistent between mountains.

 1. Beginner/Easiest 🟢

 This difficulty is represented by a green circle, which signifies the easiest terrain on any given mountain.
 These runs consist of small inclines, short distances, and frequently groomed/maintained snow.

 - Prefer wide-open runs